 This is my attempt to help you learn this lesson as early as possible in your BJJ journey.
 Solid defense will make you very difficult to roll with, even if you can’t submit anyone.
 The best aspect of defense you can begin with is developing airtight BJJ guard retention.
-That is what the Grilled Chicken guard is.
+That is what the

 What is Guard In BJJ?

 Let’s start at the beginning if you’re truly going to understand what I am trying to preach here.
 If you want to be good at Brazilian Jiu Jitsu, there are two things that you need to learn: how to have a great guard and how to pass the guard.
 Without these two skills, no amount of submissions or takedowns will make you good at Jiu Jitsu.

 Let’s start with the guard.
 A guard is any position in BJJ in which you, as the guard player, have your legs in between yourself and the guard passer.

 Before I go any further, a guard player is the person with their butt or back on the ground.
 The guard passer is the one whose butt is off the mats (usually kneeling, half-kneeling, or standing).

 Any position where you have at least one leg in between you and the opponent constitutes a guard.
 Even if it is just a tiny part of a leg, it still counts.
 This is why there are so many different guard positions – people get creative when it comes to using their legs to create distance from the guard passer in grappling.